 35 Years of Protecting Children

-The Think First & Stay Safe™ Adult Training & Youth Curriculum is the ORIGINAL child victimization prevention program -- adopted and trusted by thousands of schools and school districts across America and around the world.
-Evidenced-based and trauma-informed, Think First & Stay Safe™ provides children with age-appropriate, non-frightening personal safety education for preventing child molestation, child sexual abuse, child luring, child abduction, and other forms of child victimization.
+The Think First & Stay Safe™ Adult Training & Youth Curriculum is the ORIGINAL evidence-based child sexual abuse awareness and prevention program for Grades PreK-6 -- adopted and trusted by thousands of schools and school districts across America and around the world.
+Evidence-based and trauma-informed, Think First & Stay Safe™ provides children with age-appropriate, non-frightening personal safety education for preventing bullying, child sexual abuse, child molestation, child luring, child abduction, and other forms of child victimization.

 The program offers a balanced perspective that preserves the innocence and optimism of childhood, while arming youngsters with personal safety strategies.

 A Trusted & Time-Tested Safety Education Solution

 For the 2019-2020 school year, Child Lures Prevention is proud to reach over a million students via our partners, including: